japila-books/spark-structured-streaming-internals/docs/Source.md

   end: Offset): Unit
 ```

-Commits data up to the end [offset](Offset.md) (informs the source that Spark has completed processing all data for offsets less than or equal to the end offset and will only request offsets greater than the end offset in the future).
+Commits data up to the given end [offset](Offset.md) (informs the source that Spark has completed processing all data for offsets less than or equal to the end offset and will only request offsets greater than the end offset in the future).

+Used when:

-Used when [MicroBatchExecution](micro-batch-execution/MicroBatchExecution.md) stream execution engine is requested to [write offsets to a commit log (walCommit phase)](micro-batch-execution/MicroBatchExecution.md#constructNextBatch-walCommit) while [running an activated streaming query](micro-batch-execution/MicroBatchExecution.md#runActivatedStream).
+* [MicroBatchExecution](micro-batch-execution/MicroBatchExecution.md) stream execution engine is requested to [write offsets to a commit log (walCommit phase)](micro-batch-execution/MicroBatchExecution.md#constructNextBatch-walCommit) while [running an activated streaming query](micro-batch-execution/MicroBatchExecution.md#runActivatedStream)

 ### <span id="getBatch"> getBatch